steview-d/drinks-db/README.md

 Most of the testing was completed by myself.
 The majority of which was manual testing during the development of the site with additional testing completed at the end, before this write up.

+The python terminal and browser console were monitored throughout development to catch bugs and errors as they occurred.
+The console does display a verbose message when navigating between pages.
+This is linked to the Materialize .js file so cannot be helped and doesn't impact the site in any way that I have been able to identify, and is therefore ignored.
+The Materialize devs are aware of it [here](https://github.com/angular/components/issues/4221) but the issue has been closed so it's safe to say the issue isn't going away soon.

 Friends and family have also tested by creating accounts and using the site on their own devices.
 They have tested how the page displays, registered their own accounts, created their own drinks, added favorites, and left comments.
-I have removed all the content that was added as part of friends & family testing, partly due to it not always being of the same quality as the initial data I added, but also because when people are given a new toy, they tend to do silly things with it...
+I have removed all the content that was added as part of friends & family testing, partly due to it not always being of the same quality as the initial data I added, but also because when people are given a new toy, they tend to do silly things with it.

-To test yourself, you can
+To test the site yourself, you can
 - Browse as a guest, but with limited functionality.
 - Create your own user.
 Do not use a password you use elsewhere as the passwords are not secure.
 - Use an existing user to see how the app handles user drinks submissions for views, comments, favorites, etc. You can do this with: